martinclason/julpong-1D/README.md

    flashes before the result is showed.

 ## Installation
-The easiest is to open the sketch file (.ino) in Arduino IDE and flash your card from there.
+The easiest way to program your board is to open the sketch file (.ino) in Arduino IDE and flash your card from there.
+If you want to adjust parameters in the game the important ones are collected at the top of the file as definitions.

 Have fun!